Dataframe#

 expr – a

-expression or SQL text.
+Columnexpression or SQL text.

-is an alias offilter()
+where()is an alias offilter().Examples

 >>> df = session.create_dataframe([[1, 2], [3, 4]], schema=["A", "B"]) >>> df_filtered = df.filter((col("A") > 1) & (col("B") < 100)) # Must use parenthesis before and after operator &.